 1962 – 1969

 The second version of the Buffalo Bills logo is similar to the first one.
 The developers made the ball the background again.
-The logo now features a brown buffalo in grainy sepia and a football player with the number 31 on his blue and white shirt.
-There is a white helmet with a red cross stripe and an image of buffalo on his head.
+The logo now features a brown buffalo in grainy sepia and a football player with 31 on his blue and white shirt.
+There is a white helmet with a red cross stripe and an image of Buffalo on his head.
 Wordmark “Buffalo Bills” is gone: it’s only the distinctive outfit that marks belonging to the franchise.

 1970 – 1973

 This is the unused Buffalo Bills logo.
 It was created in 2002 when general manager Tom Donahoe decided to change the players’ uniform and logo.
-There is a stylized letter “B” (stands for Buffalo Bills) in the lower-left corner, consisted of one red bullet and one blue bullet.
+A stylized letter “B” (stands for Buffalo Bills) in the lower-left corner, consisted of one red bullet and one blue bullet.
 There’s a charging bison on top of it.
 Fans were opposed to these changes, so the franchise went back to the version of 1974.

 1974 – Present

-The present Buffalo Bills logo was created by an aerospace designer and commercial illustrator Stevens Wright.
+The present Buffalo Bills logo was created by an aerospace designer and commercial illustrator, Stevens Wright.
 His wife Jere Wright was a production manager for NFL Properties, the group that handled all of the league’s licensing and branding.
 Jere brought her husband’s talents to the attention of David Boss, who was the director of NFL Properties’ creative services division at the time.
 Boss promptly gave Stevens a plum assignment: creating a new logo for the Bills.
 Stevens Wright submitted several designs to the Bills in the summer of 1973.
-Team general manager Robert Lustig responded with a letter in which he expressed a strong preference for the design that ultimately would become the charging buffalo.
+Team general manager Robert Lustig responded with a letter in which he expressed a strong preference for the design that ultimately would become the charging Buffalo.

 Buffalo Bills emblem depicted the blue bison – as schematic and minimalistic as in the version of 1970.
 Unlike the previous logo, this one is more dynamic.
 Not only bison’s flying position but also a red slanting stripe streaming from its white horn point out the movement.
 This image consists of all colors of the football club, except for dark blue.
 The debut of the completed logo took place in the 40th season.